Mellon Mays Undergraduate Fellowship

 The Inter-University Consortium for Political and Social Research (ICPSR)

-Purpose and Activities: Gives undergraduates first-hand experience in in social science research.
-Prepares interns for senior thesis projects, graduate school, and/or research based employment opportunities.
-Students, under the supervision of a faculty mentor, will develop a research question, perform a literature search and review, complete data analysis, and report findings in a poster; learn good data management processes and research practices with a research process mentor; and attend classes at ICPSR.
+Purpose and Activities: Gives undergraduates first-hand experience in social science research.
+Prepares interns for senior thesis projects, graduate school, and/or research-based employment opportunities.
+Students, under the supervision of a faculty mentor, will:

 Eligibility: Sophomores and juniors with United States citizenship or permanent residency